gak/qubinode/README.md

 Taken from the words "**Qu**ick **Bi**tcoin **No**de **De**ploy", pronounced qui-bee-node.

+## Warning!

-**WARNING** This project is currently under construction!
-Most things here probably won't work, and the code is probably only useful for developers.
+This project is currently under construction!
+The odds are this won't work for you :)

+It is in currently in development so it will probably change for the better, day by day.

+## Overview

 The goal of this project is to easily deploy a Bitcoin node on an Ubuntu Linux host, initially aiming for Digital Ocean and Google Cloud Platform.

-## Features - Initially
+### Features - Working

- * An almost completely automated installer from Linux or OS X.
+ * Single liner automated command to deploy to a DigitalOcean host with hardcoded values, i.e. BitcoinXT, 512mb instance, blockchain pruning.
  * Ability to enter in an API key so the user doesn't need to create the host or log into the VM.

+### Features - In progress

  * The choice of Bitcoin version and distribution.
+ * OS X compatibility

-## Features - Near future
+### Features - Near future

  * Ability to run this from Windows, maybe via a simple GUI window
  * A check to see if the port is accessable

-## How to use
+## Usage

+### Overview

+There are different ways of using Qubinode shown in the sections below, ordered by easiest difficulty first.

+The core of this is a single python script (qubinode.py) which relies on some dependencies.

+There is also a bootstrap shell script which sets up a system (Ubuntu 12.04 only at the moment) system with the correct packages to be able to run the python script.

-### Spawn to a new host
+### One liner to spawn a VM

 You will need a Digital Ocean account and have generated a "Personal Access Token" in the "API" section.
 This token can be deleted after the Bitcoin node has been deployed.